axondeepseg/axondeepseg/docs/_sources/documentation.rst.txt

 The following lines will help you install all you need to ensure that AxonDeepSeg is working.
 Test data and instructions are provided to help you use AxonDeepSeg.

+.. note:: AxonDeepSeg isn't compatible with Windows due to third-party dependencies.
+          AxonDeepSeg was tested with Mac OS and Linux.

 Installing python
 -------------------------------------------------------------------------------